sangria-graphql/sangria-graphql.github.io/getting-started.md

 ```

 By default, macro will only consider the case class fields.
 In this example we explicitly asked macro to include `picture` method.
-We also defined an implemented interface since this does not happen by default.
+We also defined an implemented interface since this does not happen by default. `deriveObjectType` macro is also able to handle method
+arguments and translate them to GraphQL field arguments.

 ### Query Type

 Finally we need to define a `Query` type. `Query` type is a bit special because it will define the top-level fields.
-You will you these
+You will use these
-fields to start your GraphQL queries with.
-Otherwise `Query` is the same object type that we already defined several times.
+fields as an entry point in your GraphQL queries.
+Otherwise `Query` is the same object type that we already defined several times earlier.
 This time around, let's define it as a normal `ObjectType`, but before we will do this, we need to define a product repository
-which will be responsible for loading the product from a database or external service.
-For simplicity sake, let's just use an in-memory
+which will be responsible for loading the product information from a database or external service.
+For a simplicity sake, let's just use an in-memory
 product list in this example:

 ```scala